 This area is famous for being artist Salvador Dalí’s home for half a century.
 Portlligat, a hamlet, is a 15-minute stroll from Cadaquès, was the surrealist’s base from 1930 until 1982.
 More than merely a house, the home he shared with his muse and lover, Gala is a labyrinthine collection of fishermen’s huts that Dalí joined and re-decorated over the years, converting them into an enormous work of art.
 Today, the Casa Dalí is open for visits and is a must-see for anyone visiting Cadaquès.

 Cadaquès is also a hot spot for outdoor activities like hiking, canoeing, biking, sailing, scuba diving, and summertime beach bathing (although the rocky coast often means that strolling is more enjoyable).

 Gastronomy & Wine

 Stretching away from Cadaquès is the small wine-making DO of Empordà-Costa Brava.
-Running along the French-Spanish border and down the rocky Mediterranean coast, this is an experimental region where everything from Carieña rosé wines (the traditional wine made here) to Tempranillos, Cabernet Sauvignons, Chardonnays and Syrahs are made.
-The best-known winery is Castillo Perelada, a modern winemaking facility that also includes a lovely ancient castle, restaurant, hotel, and wine spa.
+Running along the French-Spanish border and down the rocky Mediterranean coast, this is an experimental region where everything from Carieña rosé wines (the traditional wine made here) to Tempranillos, Cabernet Sauvignons, Chardonnays, and Syrahs are made.
+The best-known winery is Castillo Perelada, a modern winemaking facility that includes a lovely ancient castle, restaurant, hotel, and wine spa.
 Other notable Empordà-area wineries include Castillo de Capmany, Masia Serra, Oliveda, and Pere Guardiola.

 Cap de Creus